srthirum1/Final_Group_Project/README.md

 <br>![model 1 metrics](Final_Project/images/3_model1_metrics.png)
 *   Here is an example how model 1 predicts:
 <br>![model 1 Sale Price examples](Final_Project/images/4_model1_saleprice_examples.png)
-*   Here is the residuals plot of the model 1
+*   Here is the residuals plot of the model 1.
+The residual plot centers around the mean of zero.
 <br>![model 1 residuals plot](Final_Project/images/5_model1_residuals_plot.png)
-*   The prediction price plot can tell how closely model 1 predicts its Sale_Price
+*   The prediction price plot can tell how closely model 1 predicts its Sale_Price.
+Without seeing the blue line (prediction value), the two Sale_Price and Prediction 1 values are overlapping most of the time.
 <br>![model 1 Sale Price prediction plot](Final_Project/images/6_model1_prediction_plot.png)

 #### 2. Model 2: Regression without List_Price
 *   We have a list of coefficients for model 2.
-There is no coefficient for List_Price
+There is no coefficient for List_Price in this model
 <br>![model 2 coefficients](Final_Project/images/7_model2_coefficient.png)
 *   Notice how the r2_square drops significantly to 65.9%.
-This means that model 2 can only predict 65.9% of the sale_price accurately.
+Model 2 can only explain 65.9% of the sale_price accurately
 <br>![model 2 metrics](Final_Project/images/8_model2_metrics.png)
-*   Look at how well apart model 2 predicts Sale_Price
+*   Look at how apart model 2 predicts Sale_Price
 <br>![model 2 Sale Price examples](Final_Project/images/9_model2_saleprice_examples.png)
-*   Take a peak at the model 2 residuals plot:
+*   Take a peak at the model 2 residuals plot.
+Its mean is centered around zero, but there are examples at the positive tail.
 <br>![model 2 residual plot](Final_Project/images/10_model2_residuals_plot.png)
-*   As expected, model 2 prediction is not as accurate as model 1
+*   As expected, model 2 prediction is not as accurate as model 1, as seen by the blue line.
 <br>![model 2 sale price prediction plot](Final_Project/images/11_model2_prediction_plot.png)

 #### 3. Model 3: Neural Network with List_Price